bestin-it/mmat/development-plan.md

     *   Commands: `cd test-mmat/my_mmat_project && mmat list --all` - **DONE**
     *   Commands: `cd test-mmat/my_mmat_project && mmat list --with-json` - **DONE**
     *   Commands: `cd test-mmat/my_mmat_project && mmat list --with-playwright` - **DONE**
+    *   **Note:** `mmat list` and `mmat show` are now direct commands and have been implemented.
 10. **Test `mmat show`:** Display the details of one of the test plan files.
     *   Command: `cd test-mmat/my_mmat_project && mmat show --test tests/functional/comment_submission_plan.yaml` - **DONE**
+    *   **Note:** `mmat list` and `mmat show` are now direct commands and have been implemented.
 11. **Testing `mmat feedback`:** This command is designed for interactive test improvement after a run failure.
 To test this, we would need to intentionally create or modify a test plan step so it fails during `mmat run`, and then use `mmat feedback` to see if the interactive process starts and allows for modifications.
-This might be more complex to automate and might require manual steps or a specifically crafted failing test case.
+This might be more complex to automate and might require manual steps or a specifically crafted failing test case. - **TESTED (Initiation confirmed)**